 Given the low chance of survival, focusing on your safety and those around you would be more beneficial.
 It means taking protective measures such as wearing a helmet and not drinking alcohol before riding.
 If there are more people than usual on a ride, carpooling can make things easier too!

-It is much easier to increase the chances of surviving a motorcycle accident if the driver of another vehicle slows down, stops, and takes you to the hospital.
+It is much easier to survive a motorcycle accident if the driver of another vehicle slows down, stops, and takes you to the hospital.
 On the other hand, If the other driver does not cease to help, there is a slim chance you will live.
-This scenario frequently happens, and vehicles making such crimes (hit and run) are taken seriously by the court.
-The court accuses the careless driver of vehicle manslaughter.
+It frequently happens, and vehicles making such crimes (hit and run) are taken seriously by the court.
+The court accuses the driver of vehicle manslaughter.

-Although motorcycle safety gear isn’t just a fashion statement or accessory, it can significantly protect against impact.
-Wearing protective gear that protects your body from severe damage provides a better chance of surviving.
+Although motorcycle safety gear isn’t just a fashion statement or accessory, it can significantly impact.
+Wearing protective gear that protects your body from severe damage is a better chance of surviving.
 However, no matter what happens, you mustn’t panic and try to move around or stand up.

 You will probably be conscious Of a motorcycle crash at 50 mph or below.
 A genuine accident may leave you with serious injuries or even death.
 It’s widely known that a selfless motorist will offer assistance and could make all the difference in saving your life.

-If you ride at lower speeds, you may face minor crashes like a motorcycle tipping over.
-But when it comes to higher rates, things can get worse.
+If you are riding at lower speeds, you may face minor crashes like a motorcycle tipping over.
+But when it comes to higher speeds, things can go worse.

 Motorcycle accidents can happen anywhere and anytime, even late at night.
 If you’re riding your motorcycle and get into a crash, you need to be able to contact emergency services quickly, significantly if someone is injured or trapped.
 Being prepared will help you survive a motorcycle accident in the best possible way.